| Title: | Cubature over Polygonal Domains |

 for a full C-implementation of this cubature method (for a single

 polygon).
-The corresponding C-routine polyCub_iso
+The corresponding C-routine polyCub_iso can be used by

 other R packages, notably surveillance, via ‘LinkingTo: polyCub’